Updated May 2023

 Eight out of 10 package theft victims were able to get refunds for their stolen orders.
 However, this monetary value doesn’t take into consideration the personal significance of some items, with items as critical as prescription medications now arriving by mail.

-Unfortunately, fewer than half of the package theft incidences during the first months of the pandemic resulted in arrests.
+Unfortunately, fewer than half of the package theft incidents during the first months of the pandemic resulted in arrests.
+(Source)

-Package theft was more prevalent during the pandemic.
+Package theft rates were higher during the pandemic.

 Increased e-commerce orders and contactless delivery protocols left more packages unattended in 2020.
 Google searches for “stolen package” related keywords peaked in May 2020, reaching nearly twice the number of searches in May 2019.
 Searches for “package tracking” also gained traction at the start of the pandemic.